Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Concluding Remarks

-In this paper, we presented an explicit geodesic analysis of the trajectories that emerge from the quantum evolution of a single-qubit quantum state.
+In this paper, we presented an explicit geodesic analysis of the dynamical trajectories that emerge from the quantum evolution of a single-qubit quantum state.
 The evolution is governed by an Hermitian Hamiltonian operator that leads to the fastest possible unitary evolution between given initial and final states. \ To achieve maximum clarity, we proceeded in a step-by-step fashion.
-First, we reviewed preliminary material on the geometry of pure state quantum evolution.
-In particular, we emphasized the notions of geodesic path (Eq. (\ref{geoline})) and geodesic distance (Eq. (\ref{ass2})) on a curved manifold of pure states equipped with the Fubini-Study metric (Eq. (\ref{FS1})).
-Second, we introduced an optimal-speed Hamiltonian evolution (Eq. (\ref{amy})) and calculated the actual quantum trajectory traced by the evolved quantum state (Eq. (\ref{geodesic})).
-Finally, combining facts and results discussed in the first two steps, we explicitly checked in the final third step the geodesicity of the quantum trajectory emerging from the chosen optimal-speed Hamiltonian evolution.
-The key observation in this derivation was the clever sequential change of parametrizations (Eqs. (\ref{geodesic}), (\ref{GG23}), (\ref{para2}) and Figure 1 along with Table I) that lead, finally, to the geodesic path.
+First, we reviewed preliminary material on the geometry of pure quantum states.
+In particular, we emphasized the notions of quantum lines (Eqs. (\ref{geo11}) and (\ref{geo12})) and quantum geodesic lines (Eq. (\ref{ass2})) on a curved manifold of pure states equipped with the Fubini-Study metric (Eq. (\ref{FS1})).
+Second, we introduced an optimal-speed Hamiltonian evolution (Eq. (\ref{amy})) and calculated the corresponding shortest time quantum dynamical trajectory traced by the evolved quantum state (Eq. (\ref{geodesic})).
+Finally, combining facts and results discussed in the first two steps, we explicitly checked in the final third step the geodesicity of the quantum dynamical trajectory emerging from the chosen optimal-speed Hamiltonian evolution via the geodesicity condition in Eq. (\ref{ass2}).
+The key observation in this derivation was the clever sequential change of parametrizations (Eqs. (\ref{geodesic}), (\ref{GG23}), (\ref{para2}) and Figure 1 along with Table I) that leads, finally, to the geodesic path on the Bloch sphere.
 For completeness, we also studied the geodesic behavior of the quantum trajectory in terms of the concepts of geometric efficiency in Eq. (\ref{efficiency}) and of Berry's geometric phase in Eq. (\ref{Berry}).
-Working out in detail the optimal-speed Hamiltonian evolution of a two-level quantum system specified in Eq. (\ref{amy}), we provided three alternative perspectives on the geodesic behavior of a curve $\gamma_{A\rightarrow B}\left( t\right) $ with $0\leq t\leq T$ in ray space $\mathcal{P}\left( \mathcal{H}\right) $:
+Working out in detail the optimal-speed Hamiltonian evolution of a two-level quantum system specified in Eq. (\ref{amy}), we provided three alternative perspectives on the geodesic behavior of a curve $\gamma_{A\rightarrow B}\left( t\right) $ with $0\leq t\leq T$ in ray space $\mathcal{P}\left( \mathcal{H}\right) $ (with $\mathcal{H=H}_{2}^{1}$ and $\mathcal{P}\left( \mathcal{H}_{2}^{1}\right) = \mathbb{C} P^{1}\cong S^{2}$):